uzh-rpg/rpg_svo/README.md

 Contributing
 ------------

-You are very welcome to contribute by opening a pull request via Github.
+You are very welcome to contribute to SVO by opening a pull request via Github.
-I try to follow the ROS C++ style guide.
+I try to follow the ROS C++ style guide http://wiki.ros.org/CppStyleGuide

 Licence
 -------